RISC-KC/basic_rv32s/guidelines/development_log.md

 if ((Unsigned) M[R[rs1]] > (Unsigned) R[rs2]), M[R[rs1]] = M[R[rs1]].
 else M[R[rs1]] = R[rs2]

 That’s it for today.
 I need to think about this more.
-Ah, I’m on duty tomorrow… hmm… I should study virtual paging.
+Ah, I’m on duty tomorrow... hmm...
+I should study virtual paging.

 ### [2025.04.17.]
 I’ll record what I studied and organized during duty.